hamlet-io/docs/docs/foundations/profiles.md

 ## Policy Profiles
 Policy Profiles offer the inverse of Deployment Profiles - higher scoped Policy Profiles overrule the lower.
 This enables organisations to apply Tenant or Account level Policies where they cannot be overridden by Deployment Profiles.

-## Profile Filters
+## Filters
-All profile types have two filters -  Deployment Mode and Component Type.
-All components within the scope of that Profile will inherit a profile configuration.
+Deployment and Policy profile types have two filters - Deployment Mode and Component Type.
+All components within the scope of that Profile will inherit their configuration.

 A "*" (any) filter can be used for either filter to represent matching any mode or component type.
 This is not a wildcard however, and cannot be used for pattern matching.